lintje/lintje.dev/src/docs/usage.html.md

 ---
 layout: docs
 title: "Usage"
+description: "Learn more about how you can use Lintje and what options are available."
 ---

 Lintje is a command line tool.
 After [installation] Lintje can be called with the `lintje` command.